Viseper/SpellBook/README.md

 To do:
 +Add 5 more spells
-+Fix shield spell deleting containers inventories
 +Add custom models to the 'wands'

 Completed:
-+Create a spellbook to contain spells
+-Create a spellbook to contain spells
-+Added the fireball spell
+-Added the fireball spell
-+Added the magic missiles spell
+-Added the magic missiles spell
-+Added wands
+-Added wands
-+Added the shockwave spell
+-Added the shockwave spell
-+Added the shield spell
+-Added the shield spell
-+
+-